 Polypectomy is the removal of a polyp.
-The most common types of polypectomy are uterine polypectomy and colon polypectomy.
+The most common types of polyp removal surgeries include uterine polypectomies and colon polypectomies.

-However, a polypectomy can be performed on any area of the body that develops polyps, such as the nose or stomach.
-A polyp is a growth that begins in the tissue and extends into the hollow space.
+However, a doctor can perform a polypectomy on any area of the body that develops polyps, such as the nose or stomach.
+A

-A polypectomy removes polyps that are causing symptoms, that may be cancerous, or that need to be examined.
+A polypectomy involves removing polyps that may be causing symptoms, may be cancerous, or require examination.

 - Most polyps are benign growths, which means they do not contain cancer.

-- In most cases, a polyp can be removed while the patient is awake.
+- In most cases, a doctor can remove a polyp while the person is awake.

 - The right technique for polyp removal depends on the size and location of the polyp.

 - Polypectomies are safe, with a low rate of complications.